Woman killed in South Side chase, crash was picking up granddaughter, husband says

 Police said after the crash, the Nissan kept going, hitting an Uber and an SUV.
 The two men and a woman in the Nissan jumped out and tried to run from police, but officers caught up with them.
 They are now in police custody.
 Charges are pending.

 Authorities said they found drugs inside the Nissan, which was a rental.
+It is not clear if the people inside that vehicle had permission to be driving it.
 Area South detectives are investigating.

-ABC7 Eyewitness News asked CPD why the chase didn't end any earlier, but they have not yet commented.